-- 40. The Capital Financing Requirement (CFR) measures the Council's need to borrow for capital purposes.
+- 33. The Capital Financing Requirement (CFR) measures the Council's need to borrow for capital purposes.
 It is the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's indebtedness and so its underlying borrowing need.
-Any unfunded capital expenditure plans, i.e. not funded through a revenue or capital resource, will increase the CFR. - 41.
-The Council is forecast to be overborrowed as at 31 March 2023 by £54m.
-There are a number of reasons that the Council is in an 'overborrowed' position but among them are historic long term borrowing with unattractive early repayment options, the containment of new borrowing for the capital programme and the meaningful levels of voluntary Minimum Revenue Provision (MRP) that have been applied in recent years. - 42.
-The proposed MTFS capital programme for 2023-27 includes a requirement to increase the Capital Financing Requirement (CFR) by £124m by 2026/27.
+Any unfunded capital expenditure plans, i.e. not funded through a revenue or capital resource, will increase the CFR. - 34.
+The Council is forecast to be overborrowed as at 31 March 2024 by £18m.
+This being noted, there remain are a number of reasons that the Council is in an 'overborrowed' position but among them are historic long-term borrowing with unattractive early repayment options, the containment of new borrowing for the capital programme and the meaningful levels of voluntary Minimum Revenue Provision (MRP) that have been applied in recent years. - 35.
+The proposed MTFS capital programme for 2024-28 includes a requirement to increase the Capital Financing Requirement (CFR) by £93m by 2027/28.
 This will fund essential investment in service improvement, investment for growth and invest to save projects.
 Due to the levels of internal cash balances, which would otherwise be available to lend to banks, no new external loans are forecast to be required in the short to medium term and instead will be funded from internal borrowing.

-- 43. The majority of the increase in the CFR includes forward funding of infrastructure projects in advance of developer contributions through section 106 agreements or land sales, and spend to save schemes.
+- 36. A large proportion of the increase in the CFR includes forward funding of infrastructure projects in advance of developer contributions through section 106 agreements or land sales, and spend to save schemes.
 The expectation is that this will allow cash balances to be replenished in the next 5-10 years.
-By the end of the MTFS, 2026/27, the forecast position on the CFR will move from being over-borrowed to under borrowed by £49m. - 44.
+By the end of the MTFS, 2027/28, the forecast position on the CFR will revert from being overborrowed to under borrowed by £55m. - 37.
 The table below shows how the Capital Financing Requirement is expected to change over the period of the MTFS, and how this compares to the expected level of external debt.
-Although the level of actual debt exceeds the CFR it is currently prohibitively expensive to prematurely repay existing debt.
+Whilst debt rescheduling opportunities were taken during 2023/24, it should be noted that the latest interest rate and PWLB yield forecasts indicate that options for the premature repayment of existing debt will return to being prohibitively expensive.
 If there are cost-effective opportunities to avoid, or reduce, an overborrowed position they will be considered as long as they are in the best long-term financial interests of the Council.
-This will probably require both short and long-term borrowing rates to increase meaningfully from their current level.
+This will require both short and long-term borrowing rates to further increase meaningfully from their current level.

-2023/24 £000 2024/25 £000 2025/26 £000 2026/27 £000 Opening Capital Financing Requirement 207,813 201,585 218,400 270,099 New Borrowing 0 23,047 58,509 42,474 Statutory Minimum Revenue Provision (MRP) -6,229 -6,231 -6,810 -8,276 Voluntary MRP 0 0 0 0 Closing Capital Financing Requirement 201,585 218,400 270,099 304,297 Opening external debt 262,100 261,600 256,263 255,763 Loans maturing -500 -5,336 -500 -500 Closing external debt 261,600 256,263 255,763 255,263 Overborrowed/(borrowing requirement) 60,015 37,864 (14,335) (49,033)
+2024/2025 2025/2026 2026/2027 2027/2028

+£000 £000 £000 £000

+Opening Capital Financing

+Requirement 201,585 195,354 213,780 238,345

+New Borrowing - 24,661 31,419 37,355

+Statutory Minimum Revenue

+Provision (MRP) -6,231 -6,234 -6,854 -7,643

+Voluntary MRP 0 0 0 0

+Closing Capital Financing

+Requirement 195,354 213,780 238,345 268,058

+Opening external debt 219,501 214,165 213,665 213,165

+Loans maturing -5,336 -500 -500 -500

+Closing external debt 214,165 213,665 213,165 212,665

+Overborrowed/(borrowing

+requirement) 18,811 -115 -25,180 -55,393